w-pay/sdk-wpay-web-frames/README.md

 document
     .getElementById('cardCaptureCardNo')
     .addEventListener(
-        ELEMENTS.ElementEventType.OnBlur,
+        Frames.FramesEventType.OnBlur,
         () => { // Do something onBlur }
     );

 ## Styling & Options

-In order to ensure seamless integration with your user experience, styling can either be applied to the container via CSS, or in the case you want to make styling changes inside the frame, be injected into the elements at run time via the options config.
+In order to ensure seamless integration with your user experience, styling can either be applied to the container via CSS, or in the case you want to make styling changes inside the frame, be injected into the Frames at run time via the options config.

-An element has several classes that can be used as targets for styling:
+An frame has several classes that can be used as targets for styling:
 - woolies-element
 - container
 - error (only applied when the element has been validated and reported an error)